The Best Active Itinerary Options For St. Pete Beach, Florida

 Searching for active itinerary options for St. Pete Beach?
 For many who visit St. Pete Beach, it’s the white quartz sand stretching for miles along the coastline and the many barrier islands trimmed in azure blue water that inspire their visit.

 But there’s more on offer in this little corner of Florida’s Pinellas County than first meets the eye.
-For those with a keen sense of adventure, hiking, scuba diving, birding, and cycling are all accessible from a cheap hotel in St. Pete Beach; you just need to know where to look.
+For those with a keen sense of adventure, hiking, scuba diving, birding, and cycling are all accessible from St. Pete Beach Hotels; you just need to know where to look.

 Constructed from environmentally safe construction and demolition waste, items such as steel beams and concrete pipes are carefully placed on the ocean floor, providing a structure that supports native coral growth.

 The area is covered in an abundance of marine life, and it offers a home to large pelagic species like grouper, snapper, and amberjack, as well as a range of macro life.

 Fort De Soto Park is perfect for family fun

 Comprising five interconnected islands, Fort De Soto encompasses everything you might need for an active day out.

 Saddle up and peddle the trails that wend their way around the islands, or rent a kayak and explore the shallows of the Gulf of Mexico.
 Packed with amenities like picnic areas, public bathrooms, and campgrounds, Fort De Soto was named America’s top family beach by Parents Magazine, so you can be sure it’s suited to all ages.

 Pinellas Trail highlights a range of scenic views